dandange8005/Ultra-Essentials/README.md

 Here are some of the challenges we have identified:

+- Xerte is not a dedicated content management system
-- Xerte doesn't support version control
+- There is no version control in Xerte
-- Xerte doesn't support collaboration in a way that is easy to work out who is working on what
+- Xerte doesn't support collaboration in a way that is easy to work out who has updated what
-- Xerte doesn't support search
+- Lacking comprehensive search function
-- Xerte doesn't support localisation nativly
+- Doesn't support localisation nativly
 - Xerte Bootstrap template doesn't support multi-level navigation
-- Xerte doesn't support Markdown syntax

 ## Why Git and Github?